Why Should I “Earn” The Things That Are a Required Part of Life?Pin

 Want to practice some self-care?
 You’d better be prepared to earn that in some way before you even think about it.

-How about we consider for just a moment, that this is complete BS.
-You don’t earn your food or your sleep anymore than you “earn” the air you breathe.
+How about we consider, for a moment, that this is complete BS?
+You don’t earn your food or your sleep any more than you “earn” the air you breathe.
 Your body requires air.
 It also requires food, sleep, and periods of rest.
 Your mind needs moments of calm, rest, and connection to other people.

-We should never, ever, shame someone into needing to earn any of these things.
-We should stop viewing these things as rewards for any kind of behavior or goals we are trying to reach.
-That’s how we get to having dysfunctional relationships with food, sleep, rest, etc. Instead of eating and resting because our bodies and minds need it, we end up in this never-ending calculation over how much we’ve actually earned that only increases the amount of stress and mental energy that is required just to get through the day.
+We should never shame someone into needing to earn any of these things.
+We should stop viewing these things as rewards for any behavior or goals we try to reach.
+That’s how we get to having dysfunctional relationships with food, sleep, rest, etc. Instead of eating and resting because our bodies and minds need it, we end up in this never-ending calculation over how much we’ve earned, which only increases the stress and mental energy required to get through the day.

 If you want to eat, eat.
 Your body needs food.